JJDoleweerd/EmbeddedFirmwarePractice/README.md

 Timer Interrupt Tutorial Project: A C based project that toggles the onboard LED every time a set period has elapsed.

-Timer Output Compare Tutorial Project: Description To Be Added
+Timer Output Compare Tutorial Project: C based project that toggles different pins on different set intervals.

 TimerPWM Tutorial Project: Description To Be Added